What is an asbestos register?

 What's included in an AX4 register

-- Site inspection (non-destructive)
+- Site inspection (non-destructive, within the agreed scope)

 - Photographic records

-- Risk assessment for each item
+- Practical risk assessment for each item

-- Sampling (where approved by the client)
+- Sampling through NATA-accredited laboratory partners where approved by the client

 - Clear recommended actions